infomaniac50/SimplyKnock/readmes/SimplyKnock_readme.txt

   * The time of day in-game
   * What specific dialogue options you chose

-* I left a house, and the door didn't re-lock behind me.
+* I left a house, and the door didn't re-lock behind me after 12 hours (or whatever you have set).
 There can be several causes of this.
 One, if the owners of that cell are scheduled to be home and have the doors unlocked at the time you left.
 Two, sometimes the owner's AI packages don't re-run immediately.
 Finally, not every cell (such as Chillfurrow Farm) has an owner lock list, and once it's been unlocked, it will stay that way forever.

 * Some files appeared in my Mod Organizer Overwrite directory.
 What are they, and do I need them?